Countryside Agency: Formation

 The agency was formed by merging the Countryside Commission and the Rural Development Commission.
 Its powers were inherited from those bodies.
 The agency was based in Cheltenham with smaller offices in London and the regions.
 Total staff numbers were around 600.

 Role

 The Agency was a government-funded advisory and promotional body; it owned no land and managed no facilities.
 Its funding came from the Department for Environment, Food and Rural Affairs (Defra) as an annual budget of around £100 million.
 The Countryside Agency worked with other bodies, such as local authorities, landowners and other public agencies, to provide grants and advice to conserve the natural beauty of the landscape, promote rural economies and make the countryside more accessible to the public.

 The Countryside Agency had special responsibility for designating national parks and Areas of Outstanding Natural Beauty, defining heritage coasts, and establishing long-distance trails for walkers and riders.
 In 2003, it initiated the designation of England's newest national park, the South Downs National Park.

 In 2004, the Agency partnered with the Countryside Council for Wales to introduce The Countryside Code, an updated version of The Country Code.

+Millennium Greens

+The Agency inherited a project to create Millennium Greens, and 245 out of the 250 planned were created by the end of the project, just after 2000.
+Minimal government responsibility for these greens was then passed to Natural England on its creation.